 "Transferring your passion to your job is far easier than finding a job that happens to match your passion." - Seth Godin

-Ryan took part in our Career Change Launch Pad in 2016, and described the feeling of slow recognition that came over him as he experimented his way into a new career path:
+Ryan took part in our Career Change Launch Pad recently, and described the feeling of slow recognition that came over him as he experimented his way into a new career path:

 "It's just this sense of calm.
 I always thought that finding my work would be really exciting and thrilling, and it is, but it's the peacefulness that surprised me.
 Just a step-by-step movement in a certain direction.
 And then I was surrounded with all these people, and I knew I could have a conversation with any of them and they'd understand who I am."